simonerigoni/hello_world/azure_function_hello_world/README.md

 To create the virtual enviroment you can run `python -m venv .venv`.

-To install django you can run `pip install azure-functions`.
+To install the needed python packages you can run `pip install -r requirements.txt`.

 ## Local configuration